 In winter snowshoeing and cross-country skiing provide solitude and a little-known view of the park.
 Crater Lake is also home to hikes in old-growth forest and cross-country ski trips in the winter months.

-Spend a day, or more, and enjoy and explore Crater Lake National Park!
+Spend a day, or more, and enjoy and explore Crater Lake National Park on your 2024 vacation!

 From the west (Medford) - Follow Highway 62 to the park's West Entrance.
 Open year-round.